infininight/AsciiDoc-TextMate-2/README.md

 * **Single-quoted strings** (single backtick on the left, single apostrophe on the right) are _not coded for at all_.
 You can use them, of course, but I don't mark them up.
 AsciiDoc itself is already incoherent in this regard, especially when single-quoted and double-quoted strings appear in the same paragraph, and it just isn't a complication I want to get into.
 In my own writing, I explicitly surround single-quoted strings with curly quotes (‘like this’), and these are a smart typing pair, so it shouldn't be a big deal.

-* **Comment blocks** can be folded, but only if you follow this very specific rule: the opening delimiter is a line consisting of exactly five slashes (`/`), and the closing delimiter is a line consisting of exactly four slashes and a space.
-The reason is that TextMate can't do folding unless the opening and closing delimiters _differ_, so I have had to make up an artificial difference.
-(Naturally, if you use the included snippet, `com[TAB]`, that is what I give you.)

 * **Sidebar blocks** work like comment blocks (see previous paragraph): they can be folded, if the opening delimiter is exactly five asterisks (`*`) and the closing delimiter is exactly four asterisks and a space.
 (Naturally, if you use the included snippet, `side[TAB]`, that is what I give you.)

 * An **example block** delimiter can only have four or five equal signs (`=`), because otherwise TextMate can't distinguish it from a level 0 setext header delimiter (which is assumed to be longer).
 (Naturally, if you use the included snippet, `ex[TAB]`, that is what I give you.)